Alignak-monitoring-contrib/alignak-module-ws/docs/source/05_host_simulator/index.rst

         Specify data file for simulation
             host-simulator -w http://127.0.0.1:8888 -u admin -p admin -d host-simulator.json -n alignak-fdj.kiosks.ipmfrance.com

+        No random host/service selection (all hosts/services are simulated) host-simulator -w http://127.0.0.1:8888 -u admin -p admin -d host-simulator.json -n alignak-fdj.kiosks.ipmfrance.com --random-hosts 0 --random-services 0

+        Execute 10 simulation loops
+            host-simulator -w http://127.0.0.1:8888 -u admin -p admin -d host-simulator.json -n alignak-fdj.kiosks.ipmfrance.com --loop-count 10

         Send NSCA host/service checks
             Without encryption:
             host-simulator -w http://127.0.0.1:8888 -u admin -p admin -d host-simulator.json -n 127.0.0.1:5667

             Xor encryption:
             host-simulator -w http://127.0.0.1:8888 -u admin -p admin -d host-simulator.json -n 127.0.0.1:5667 -e 1:password

+    Default behavior:
+        The default behavior of the simulator is to randomly decide whether to simulate or not an host/service.
+Each host, and each service of an host,  has a chance of 1 in 2 to be simulated.
+You can change this behavior with the --random-hosts-count and --random-services-count parameters.

+        By default, the simulation will be run once.
+Setting the loop count parameter to another value will allow simulation repetition with a random sleep time on each loop turn.
+Setting the loop count to 0 will create an infinite simulation.

     Hints and tips:
         Use the -v option to have more information log